-When it comes to finding employment, do not give up so easily if you aren’t able to get one instantly.
+When it comes to finding employment after addiction treatment, do not give up so easily if you aren’t able to get one instantly.
 Keep job hunting.
 Having a job helps you socialize with others and gives you more stability to maintain your sobriety.
 It is also important to remember and show gratitude towards those who have helped you in addiction recovery.
 They helped you reestablish yourself and rebuild a secure and productive life.
-So once you have found the job that you are looking for, you need to remember some important things concerning employment after the drug addiction recovery programs:
+So once you have found the job that you are looking for, you need to remember some important things concerning employment after drug addiction recovery programs:

 - Never try to prove your self-worth to others.
 Starting to work with colleagues especially those who know about your past can become quite complicated.
 Just because your co-workers know your drinking problem and saw you at your worst, this doesn’t mean you always need to prove yourself to them.
 Doing this will only give you more career and responsibilities in addition to focusing only on your own tasks.
 Don’t get hung up on other people’s opinions rather than working solely on your addiction recovery and career.